frederic-perez/AmE-dictionary/data/dictionary.md

 __pus__ _n_ /pʌs/ :pencil2::two: A generally viscous, yellowish-white fluid formed in infected tissue, consisting of white blood cells, cellular debris, and necrotic tissue._Pus bags_
 __push back__ _phr v_
 __push puppet__ _n_ :camera:
-__push the envelope__ _idiom_ To expand on, exceed, or test the limits of the established norm or standard. _It's a natural stage for most teenagers to push the envelope of their parents' rules._
+__push the envelope__ _idiom_ To expand on, exceed, or test the limits of the established norm or standard. _It’s a natural stage for most teenagers to push the envelope of their parents' rules._
 __push<sup>1</sup>__ _idiom_ To hype something or someone; to pressure something or someone. _The clerk was pushing one brand so hard that I finally bought it._
 __push<sup>2</sup>__ _n_
 __pushback__ _n_
 __pushcart__ _A pushcart vendor._
 __pushing up the daisies__ _idiom_ Dead and buried.
-__pushover__ _n_ :seven: A pushover is a person who's easy to fool or influence.
-A substitute teacher who's a pushover is easily convinced that the class usually spends an hour watching music videos.
-If you're a pushover, you find it hard to deny anyone what they ask for.
+__pushover__ _n_ :seven: A pushover is a person who’s easy to fool or influence.
+A substitute teacher who’s a pushover is easily convinced that the class usually spends an hour watching music videos.
+If you’re a pushover, you find it hard to deny anyone what they ask for.
 __pushpins__
 __pushy sales__
 __pushy__ _I guess I was a little pushy._
 __pustules__ _n_
-__put (one's) foot in (one's) mouth__ _idiom_ :two: To unintentionally say something foolish, tactless, or offensive.
+__put (one’s) foot in (one’s) mouth__ _idiom_ :two: To unintentionally say something foolish, tactless, or offensive.
-__put (one's) money where (one's) mouth is__ _idiom_ :two::hammer:
+__put (one’s) money where (one’s) mouth is__ _idiom_ :two::hammer:
 __put (or set) the record straight__ _idiom_ To make things clear, to explain something.
 __put it on the money__
 __put off by someone or something__ _idiom_ :four: Distressed or repelled by someone or something. _I was really put off by your behavior.
 We were all put off by the unfairness of the rules._